 Average Weather in Wilmington Manor Delaware, United States

-In Wilmington Manor, the summers are warm and humid, the winters are chilly, and it is wet and partly cloudy year round.
+In Wilmington Manor, the summers are warm and humid, the winters are very cold, and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 26°F to 86°F and is rarely below 13°F or above 93°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Wilmington Manor, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.